sonata-project/ecommerce/docs/reference/installation.rst

 Prerequisites
 -------------

-PHP 7 and Symfony 2.8, >=3.3 or 4 are needed to make this bundle work, there are also some Sonata dependencies that need to be installed and configured beforehand:
+There are some Sonata dependencies that need to be installed and configured beforehand:

     - `SonataAdminBundle <https://sonata-project.org/bundles/admin>`_
     - `SonataEasyExtendsBundle <https://sonata-project.org/bundles/easy-extends>`_